andreruffert/snackbar/README.md

 ## Usage

-Import the snackbar.scss source file into your project.
+1. First of all make sure to import the [snackbar.scss](https://github.com/andreruffert/snackbar/blob/master/src/snackbar.scss) file into your project.

+2. Use the snackbar.js API
 ```js
 const snackbar = require('snackbar');

 snackbar.show('Ohai!');
 ```

 ## API